massdriver-cloud/cloud_monitoring_exporter/README.md

 Metrics are queried at the time of scraping and are not cached.

+To adhere to the [Prometheus data model](https://prometheus.io/docs/concepts/data_model/), metric names are converted to [snake case](https://en.wikipedia.org/wiki/Snake_case) and all non-alphanumeric characters are replaced with underscores.

+For example, the metric `cloudsql.googleapis.com/database/cpu/utilization` will be exported as `cloudsql_googleapis_com_database_cpu_utilization`.

+All metrics are exported as [gauges](https://prometheus.io/docs/concepts/metric_types/#gauge), and the #HELP comment is set to the metric's description as supplied by the [GCP Cloud Monitoring API](https://cloud.google.com/monitoring/api/v3).

 # Deployment

 Images for the exporter are available on [Docker Hub](https://hub.docker.com/r/massdrivercloud/cloud_monitoring_exporter).